 After 11:30 am – Adults: CHF 27.00 and Children: CHF 22.00

-Well, as you can see from the pictures, Lake Oeschinensee is terrific, and it was without a doubt one of the most beautiful places I have ever been to.
+Well, as you can see from the pictures, Lake Oeschinensee is terrific, and it was without a doubt one of the most beautiful lakes I have ever been to (the other one is Caumasee).

 And how about you?
 Have you put it in your bucket list yet?